jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (b) if no time frame is set, within 30 working days after the date specified for receiving comments under section 53.
-(2) A time frame set by the panel convener for the purposes of subsection (1)﻿(a) must— (a) be set at or before the time the panel convener complies with section 52; and (b) be a time frame that the panel convener considers is appropriate, having regard to the scale, nature, and complexity of the approvals sought in, and any other matters raised by, the substantive application; and
+(2) A time frame set by the panel convener for the purposes of subsection (1)﻿(a) must— (a) be set at or before the time the panel convener complies with section 52; and (b) be a time frame that—
+    (i) the panel convener considers is appropriate, having regard to the scale, nature, and complexity of the approvals sought in, and any other matters raised by, the substantive application; but
+    (ii) does not exceed 90 working days after the date specified under section 54 for receiving comments under section 53, unless the applicant agrees in writing to the time frame; and
-  (c) be set after consulting the relevant administering agencies; and (d) be notified to the applicant.
+  (c) be set after consulting the relevant administering agencies and relevant local authorities; and (d) be notified to the applicant.

 ### 80 Aquaculture decision required for certain coastal permits